timp/anagram/src/site/markdown/design.md

 ```
 Any capitalised word will be omitted as a proper name during the data load.
 This reduces the number of entries from 215843 to 195763.
+There are many other words in teh dictionary which are not English
+but the problematic entries are the single and double letter words which are not english.
+These give false positives and force the system to divide on every letter.
+All invalid English one and two letter words, identified with a test,
+have been removed by hand.

 ##### Input format
  The system takes a single line of ascii characters as input.
 The system treats upper and